RaumZeit/gapc/README.md

 from popular linux distributions or download the source code.
 It is written in C++ and uses flex and bison for its lexer and parser.

+### Bellman's GAP
-Bellman's GAP which is a programming system for writing dynamic programming algorithms over sequential data.
+Bellman's GAP is a programming system for writing dynamic programming algorithms over sequential data.
 It is the second generation implementation of the algebraic dynamic programming framework (ADP).

 ### Install
 It is recommended to install GAP-C from the distribution's package